amazingsmash/Lidar-Feature-Classification-With-TensorFlow/README.md

-# Lidar Feature Classification With TensorFlow
+# LiDAR Feature Classification With TensorFlow

 Small TF example used to classify airborne LiDAR using TensorFlow Deep Neural Network models.